 KEY QUARTERLY CHANGES

-· The share of respondents who say they either stick to a budget or are bargain hunters rose to 32% in Q1 2019, up by 5% on the previous quarter.
+·· The share of respondents saying that they stick to a budget or are bargain hunters has risen by five percentage points to 32% over the first two quarters of 2019.

 INTRODUCTION TO THE RESEARCH

 All data presented in this GLAM monitor has been sourced from Altiant’s manually validated in-house panel of Affluent and High Net Worth Individuals (HNWIs), Luxury Opinions©.
-This second iteration reports on Q1 2019, but will also include trended data from the two previous quarters.
+This iteration reports on Q2 2019 but will also include trended data from the three previous quarters.
 In order to protect data integrity, all respondents can only answer the survey once a year at most.
-For any additional questions about this research, please contact email@example.com
+For any additional questions about this research, please contact firstname.lastname@example.org.

-Note: Percentages in this report are indicative of survey results combining Q3 & Q4 2018 and Q1 2019, unless otherwise stated.
+Note: Percentages in this report are indicative of survey results combining all four quarters studied so far, unless otherwise stated.